mozilla/data-docs/src/public_data/index.md

 }
 ```

+The keys within each dataset have the following meanings:

 * `incremental`:
     * `true`: data gets incrementally updated which means that new data gets added periodically
     (for most datasets on a daily basis)